In Defence of Romance: why romance books are worth your time

 In honour of Valentine's Day/Pal-entine's Day/Gal-entine's Day this month, I gathered together some of my favourite romances for a bookish stack.

-It's also made me think about the amazing stories I've missed, and how sad that is.
+Ultimately, it's made me think about the amazing stories I've missed – and how sad that is.

 In defence of romance

-Before I think more on this stack's shortcomings, I wanted to make a quick note on romance books: in my opinion, reading romance books does not make you any less or any more of a 'reader' than the next person.
+Before I think on this stack's shortcomings, I wanted to make a quick note on romance books.
+In my opinion, reading romance does not make you any less or any more of a 'reader' than the next person.
 So many people (past me included) think that reading romances makes you a stickler for a quick dopamine hit, or says something about your ability to handle 'meaningful' 'literary' fiction.